All Episodes

 Good thing they didn't get their way too.

-Imagine American history without Italians and Irish and Jews, imagine America without Frank Sinatra.
+Imagine American history without Italians and Irish and Jews.

 Send them back to Africa, sniffed the wasps.

-Uh, you know, the article goes on and on, but I just want to point out that if you get a chance, you know, Eric Schmidt is one of the main guys.
+You know, the article goes on and on, but I just want to point out that if you get a chance, you know, Eric Schmidt is one of the main guys.

-Now, clearly he was not saying these things.
+Now, clearly, he was not saying these things.

 No, no, no, no, no.

-That's what that's what Dave uh Mastio wrote.
+That's what Dave Mastio wrote.

-He he's writing about the America that he wants to teach his kids about.
+He's writing about the America that he wants to teach his kids about.

-What's that got to do with Eric Schmidt?
+And so what's that got to do with Eric Schmidt?

-We're we're losing the America of the past.
+We're losing the America of the past.

-And this speech that he gave at the National Conservatism Conference, it was not conservative conservatism at all.
+And this speech that he gave at the National Conservatism Conference, it was not conservatism at all.

-Oh this upcoming November.
+Oh, this upcoming November.

-Well, gosh, uh maybe.
+Oh, gosh, maybe.

 Oh, there are still seats available.